chengcli/space405/doc/project.rst

 N-body simulation is a fundamental tool in astrophysics.
 It is used to study the evolution of a system of particles under the influence of gravity.
 In class, we talked about the the Nice model, which is a model for the dynamical evolution of the Solar System.
-It is named for the location of the Observatoire de la Côte d'Azur, where it was initially developed.
+It is named for the location of the `Observatoire de la Côte d'Azur <https://fr.wikipedia.org/wiki/Observatoire_de_la_C%C3%B4te_d%27Azur>`, where it was initially developed.
 The Nice model proposes the instability of the giant planets and the subsequent dynamical evolution of the Solar System.
-The model accounts for the :ref:`Late Heavy Bombardment <https://en.wikipedia.org/wiki/Late_Heavy_Bombardment>`_ (LHB) of the inner Solar System, when a spike in the impact rate occurred about 4 billion years ago.
+The model accounts for the `Late Heavy Bombardment <https://en.wikipedia.org/wiki/Late_Heavy_Bombardment>`_ (LHB) of the inner Solar System, when a spike in the impact rate occurred about 4 billion years ago.

 .. image:: ../images/nbody.gif